 LAR RM 10.9 Left - Erosion at this site does not threaten the integrity of the levee due to the width of the berm.
 Planting woody vegetation on the bank would reduce the rate of erosion.
 However, recreational use at the site may dictate a more structural fix.
-Recreational use at the site appears to have slightly degraded portions of the upper bank since the 2015 inspection.
 Minor erosion was noted in 2010 in a confined area along the channel bank, likely due to animal activity and surface drainage.
 This erosion does not appear to have progressed significantly.
 Cross section surveys are an option that would enable the district to monitor the progression of the erosion at this site.

 LAR RM 10.8 Right - Erosion at this site does not threaten the integrity of the levee due to the width of the berm.
 Planting woody vegetation on the bank would reduce the rate of erosion.
 However, recreational use at the site may dictate a more structural fix.
-Minimal differences in site characteristics were observed as compared to the 2015 inspection.
+Observed site characteristics are comparable to the 2016 inspection.

 LAR RM 10.5 Left - Erosion at this site does not appear to threaten the integrity of the levee due to the width of the berm.
 However, the soils at the site appear to be non-cohesive soils that would likely erode rapidly during a high water event, especially if the vegetative cover continues to degrade due to high recreational use.
 Planting woody vegetation on the bank would reduce the rate of erosion.
 Recreational use at the site may dictate a more structural fix.
-Erosion at the upstream portion of the site does not appear to have progressed significantly since the 2015 inspection.
-A 20 foot section along the downstream end of the site shows signs of minor erosion.
-Since the 2015 inspection, additional rodent burrows have been observed along the steep middle and upper bank.
+Erosion at the upstream portion of the site does not appear to have progressed significantly since the 2016 inspection.
+A 20 foot section along the downstream end of the site continues to show signs of minor erosion.
+Since the 2016 inspection, fewer rodent burrows were observed along the steep middle and upper bank.
 If erosion continues to progress at the site, a more structural fix will be required.
 Repair of the site will need to accommodate intense recreational use.